 The 2019 Novel Coronavirus situation is expected to generally diminish when the weather becomes less conducive to the spread of the virus as the air temperatures become gradually warmer during the spring and summer seasons in the northern hemisphere.
 Although this forecast is not guaranteed by any means, you may not want to cancel your trip just yet if you are scheduled to travel in June or thereafter.

 Before you travel, however, ensure that your travel plans are successful during this time until the world eventually returns back to normal.
 In the meantime, expect flights, major events, and other components of travel to be artificially limited during the current mass hysteria which may affect your travel schedule in the next few months.

-According to the World Health Organization, “Most people who become infected experience mild illness and recover, but it can be more severe for others.”
+, “Most people who become infected experience mild illness and recover, but it can be more severe for others.”

 Nobody seems to be hysterical about the statistics imparted at the beginning of this article to violence, being on the road, and smoking.
 Few people seem to be worried about contracting avian flu, swine fever, the Ebola virus, and other illnesses which portended to plague the world.

 Should you panic about the 2019 Novel Coronavirus?

 Should you worry about the 2019 Novel Coronavirus?

 Should you be concerned about the 2019 Novel Coronavirus?

 YES.
 Simply take the proper — and logical — precautions to help both prevent the further spread of this disease and to reduce your chances of contracting it.
 Stay informed on the latest developments pertaining to the 2019 Novel Coronavirus.
 Follow advice given by your health care provider, your national and local public health authority, or your employer on how to protect yourself and others from contracting the 2019 Novel Coronavirus.